 Air Crisp on High to Crisp the Chicken Skin

-Once the meat has been pressure cooked, the next step is to crisp the chicken skin.
+Once the meat has been pressure cooked, the next step is to crisp and brown the chicken skin.
 For me, this step is really important.
 In fact, waiting for the skin to crisp is the reason that it takes me so long to cook a whole chicken in the oven.

 In this recipe, I use the Crock-Pot Express’ Crisping lid to finish the chicken.
 This allows me to skip the hassle of taking the chicken out of the cooking pot and preparing it for broiling.